Persecution of Iraqi Turkmen in Ba'athist Iraq

-The Persecution of Iraqi Turkmen in Ba'athist Iraq refers to the persecution of Iraqi Turkmen by the government Ba'athist Iraq, specifically under Saddam Hussein.
+The Persecution of Iraqi Turkmen in Ba'athist Iraq refers to the persecution of Iraqi Turkmen by the government Ba'athist Iraq, under Saddam Hussein.

 History

 The 1957 Iraqi census was recognized as the last reliable census before the Arabization policies of the Ba'ath regime.
 It recorded 567,000 Turkmen out of a total population of 6.3 million.
 This put them third, behind Arabs and Kurds.